dmarzzz/personal-blog-template/README.md

 ### How to Modify Home Page Using ChatGPT

-Here is an example commit for modifying the home page <example commit>.
+Here is an [example commit](https://github.com/dmarzzz/personal-blog-template/commit/559f1f98bbafe48f97173db28cf401a40d96cf17) for modifying the home page using an LLM.

 1. Decide on how you would like to modify the home page
 2. Grab `/src/app/page.tsx` and `/src/app/globals.css`